-Tests should be completed before team members mingle with others.
-We suggest an individual remains in their car until called forward for the test.
+Tests should be completed before team practice begins.
+We suggest an individual remains in their car or socially distanced until called forward for the test.
+All individuals should be wearing face coverings at all times.
 The test is completed and then the individual returns to their car to await the test results.
 Until the results are known, no one should be contact with anyone else from the club.

-Also note that the individuals that are tested are the testing group and that group should not interact with any other members of the club that are not tested.
+Also note that the individuals that are tested are the 'Testing Group' and that group should not interact with any other members of the club that are not tested.